Buyer Agent Commission Rebate In Tennessee

 • Tennessee

-Although it's not legal for an agent to give part of their commission to the buyer, the commission rate can still be negotiated.
-There is no law mandating that the buyer's agent must take 3% of the purchase price as their commission.
 As a buyer, you should certainly ask your agent to take a lower commission which can make your offer look more appealing to a home seller.
 While it's not exactly the same as getting cash back on your home purchase, asking your buyer's agent to reduce their commission is in effect the same as a commission rebate.

 How Can Felix Homes Help?

-Felix Homes is a Nashville-based low-commission real estate brokerage.
+Felix Homes is a low-commission real estate brokerage.
 We work with both buyers and sellers and help keep more profit in your pocket on each real estate transaction.

 Not only do we charge a lower commission on the buy side, we charge a flat 1.5% commission fee when we sell a home for our clients.
 On average, we help our clients save $12,375 when they choose to list their home with Felix.
 Our clients are able to save on commissions and use that cash for other important expenses such as a home renovation, family vacation, or downpayment on their dream home!

-Why Do We Charge 1.5%?
+How Do We Charge Lower Commission Fees?

 This is such a common question, and we love answering it!
-The fact of the matter is, we believe technology changed the real estate industry, but traditional realtors are holding onto a higher commission fee for obvious reasons.
+The fact of the matter is, we believe technology changed the real estate industry, but traditional Realtors are holding onto a higher commission fee for obvious reasons.
 Many years ago, paying a 6% commission fee may have been appropriate, but in today's world with all the real estate apps, online photos, home search websites, and virtual tours, that fee is no longer needed.

-In addition, the average home price in Nashville has skyrocketed.
+In addition, the average home price has skyrocketed.
 Commissions on a $700,000 are a lot more than what they would be on a $100,000 home.
 The 6% commission rate has stayed relatively unchanged, but all the variables that make up the rate (effort and price) have changed!

 Sign up to get more Real Estate related Goodness right to your inbox.